open-automaton/automaton/README.md

 <!-- STEP 2 -->
 <tr><td><details><summary> set </summary><p>

-Either use a variable to set a target input on a form or set a variable using an [xpath](https://developer.mozilla.org/en-US/docs/Web/XPath) or [regex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)
+Either use a variable to set a target input on a form or set a variable using an [xpath](https://developer.mozilla.org/en-US/docs/Web/XPath) or [regex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).
+Lists are extracted by putting `set`s inside another `set`

 ```xml
 <set